DouglasRoberts/GradeClusterCode/README.md

 # GradeClusterCode
-ROOT code for looking at grade clustering
+This repository contains code for looking at grading clusters.
+It requires ROOT to be installed on you system in oder to run.